-Simon will be presenting on the topic of party walls to the Association of Structural Engineers for London Boroughs.
+Simon will be presenting to the Association of Structural Engineers for London Boroughs.
 He regularly presents at The institution of Structural Engineers and is actively involved with party wall surveyors at The Pyramus And Thisbe Club and The Faculty of Party Wall Surveyors.